nkalupahana/baseline-landing/_posts/2024-01-16-what-is-journaling.md

 ## Types of journaling

 We've mostly talked about written journaling here, but there are lots of other ways to journal.
 Some people prefer to journal with voice memos, or even video.
 Others prefer to draw or paint.
 All of these are valid forms of journaling, and you should choose the one that works best for you.
 However, I'd recommend starting with written journaling, as it's the easiest to do consistently, and it gets you into the habit of really reflecting while journaling.
-Once you've built that, it's great to branch out.
+Once you've built that habit, it's great to branch out.

 There are also lots of different prompts you can try in addition to the ones we've already shared!
 We've included a few below, for depression and anxiety specifically.